A proposal is a written offer to solve a technical problem

 in seeing whether TI has a complete and thorough understanding

-of the problems presented in the invitation to bid;
+of the problems presented in the invitation to bid; in

-problem- the exact wording to reflect the problem itself.
+the exact wording to reflect the problem itself.

-With the decisions about what must be included in a
+With the decisions about what must be included in a discussion

-discussion already made, constructing an outline to
+already made, constructing an outline to reflect strategy

-order of presentation of the items to be discussed.
+of the items to be discussed.
+This order should reflect

-This order should reflect your best thinking about what
+your best thinking about what the customer will want to

-words, answers to those problems he considers most difficult
+hear about first (in other words, answers to those problems

-and pressing), and what needs to be said first so that
+to be said first so that subsequent discussions will be

-Since problems dealt within proposals are not all alike,
+clear and meaningful.
+Since problems dealt within proposals

-and since customer needs and interests are certainly
+are not all alike, and since customer needs and interests

-case; what the customer reacts favorably to is a custom
+the particular case; what the customer reacts favorably

-fit, not an ill-fitting, ready-made job.
+to is a custom fit, not an ill-fitting, ready-made job.

 Supplementary Material

-Appendixes are a useful means of presenting material
+Appendixes are a useful means of presenting material that

-unwise strategically to include in the body of a proposal.
+to include in the body of a proposal.
+As you know, such

-As you know, such material may include mathematical
+material may include mathematical analyses, biographical

-of facilities, company information and capabilities,
+résumés, lists of facilities, company information

-and the like.
-The careful planner will see to it that
+and capabilities, and the like.
+The careful planner will

-such material appears in a proposal if it is needed,
+see to it that such material appears in a proposal if

-to see it.
+a desire to see it.

 But the careful planner will also be very cautious about